Pegeen Fitzgerald: Television

 The Fitzgeralds was on ABC-TV in the late 1940s and early 1950s.
 A 1949 review of their program, seen on WJZ-TV, noted: "Theirs is the first regularly televised married duo session.
 Instead of the typical breakfast table setting, the Fitzgeralds move easily about a facsimile of their own living room."

 On September 22, 1952, the Fitzgeralds launched a syndicated 15-minute program that featured their "giving household hints [and integrating] commercials by national advertisers."
 The program was placed in local markets with sponsorship by stores that sold the products advertised.
 By early October, the program was seen in 12 markets.

 In the mid-1950s, Pegeen Fitzgerald was reporter-editor for Windows, an NBC-TV effort to promote local businesses via 5-minute programs on stations owned by the network.
 Fitzgerald hosted episodes for Gimbels and Bergdorf Goodman on WRCA-TV, displaying the stores' merchandise for viewers.

 Other professional activities

 In 1955, Fitzgerald appeared in testimonial advertisements for Clairol.
 The ads appeared in Vogue, Harper's Bazaar, and The New Yorker.
-Prior to that, Pegeen was in charge of a series of full page advertisements for the United States Lines, notably the United States and the American, going from New York to Europe.
-The ads featured some information about the ship and its amenities, as well as photographs of the wealthy and celebrated guests on the voyages.

 Fitzgerald, a vegetarian, published a meatless cook book in 1968 called, "Meatless Cooking: Pegeen's Vegetarian Recipes" in 1968.